 I’ve learnt a lot more about myself this year, than any other time I’ve been alive.
 I’ve had multiple drastic life changes that happened, and easily I accommodated without fretting.

 One of the changes is me fully embracing entrepreneurship this year.
 I remember always speaking strongly against being an entrepreneur during conversations with people.
 Why?
-Its lack of safety blanket (regarding income instability, unpredictability and circumstantial uncertainty).
+Its lack of a safety blanket (regarding income instability, unpredictability, and circumstantial uncertainty).

 I was never not against it.
 Also having a diminutive identity which is a con for success in the field, I just believe my personality isn’t best suited for entrepreneurship.

-But here we are, today I’m an e-preneur (internet entrepreneur) and loving every aspect of the organization, detailing and creativity it allows me into.
+But here we are, today I’m an e-preneur (the internet entrepreneur) and loving every aspect of the organization, detailing and creativity it allows me into.
 It isn’t just some bogus run off the mill or some little scale venture, it’s a full company I built.

 If I’m honest, I’ll give out that it’s not fully thriving since I’m yet to break even.
 And I know it’s partly because I’ve let laziness patch alongside me while I sort through the other changes I’ve entertained.

-But when I’m a lot clear headed and revitalized, I’m sure to throw in some unlikely crazy amount of energy like I did at the pioneering period.
-Infact, I’m starting to gradually, and I can feel the pizzazz.
+But when I’m a lot clear-headed and revitalized, I’m sure to throw in some unlikely crazy amount of energy as I did at the pioneering period.
+In fact, I’m starting to gradually, and I can feel the pizzazz.